Architecture in Puerto Rico: Art Deco

 Art Deco emerged in Puerto Rico in the 1920s and flourished in the 1930s as part of its transition towards modernity during the New Deal Era.
 A notable building of the time was the Puerto Rico Ilustrado–El Mundo Building in San Juan, established as the first high-rise building in the Puerto Rican capital.
-The functional vertical body, flat roofline and grid-like window and floor arrangement of this building took direct inspiration from the Commercial style of architecture developped in Chicago at the beginning of the century, however, its Spanish Revival-flavored ornamentation consists of geometric frieze lines characteristics of the modern Streamline designs popular in the United States at the time.
+The functional vertical body, flat roofline and grid-like window and floor arrangement of this building took direct inspiration from the Commercial style of architecture developed in Chicago at the beginning of the century, however, its Spanish Revival-flavored ornamentation consists of geometric frieze lines characteristics of the modern Streamline designs popular in the United States at the time.
 Other high-rises built at the time, such as the first Banco Popular de Puerto Rico headquarters built in 1939, would follow this same trend.
 As such, the transitional characteristics of the first high-rises in San Juan demonstrated an evolution towards modernity while still preserving the Spanish and Caribbean flavors of the previous centuries, a trend that would continue throughout the rest of the century.
 Similar characteristics can be seen in industrial and commercial architecture, such as the Manatí Market Hall, designed by Rafael Carmoega and Fidel Sevillano, and built in 1925.
 The Great Depression and Second World War (and the New Deal) brought a rapid transition from rural to urban industries, greatly increasing the population of cities throughout the island.
 The cities of San Juan and Ponce saw the construction of by the Puerto Rico Reconstruction Administration (PRRA), a New Deal agency, established both public urban and suburban housing projects to manage the sudden need for housing throughout the island.
 Many of these projects incorporated subtle Art Deco styles which were popular at the time.
 Meanwhile, the use of Art Deco in the construction of municipal government buildings, cinemas, malls and office and apartment buildings also boomed in highly urbanized areas such as Ponce and in Santurce in San Juan.
 The style continued to be used after the end of the war while coinciding with the development of mid-century modernism.